broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 ### What does it require as input?

-- reblocked single sample GVCF files (`input_vcfs`) with specific annotations described below
+- Reblocked single sample GVCF files (`input_vcfs`) with specific annotations described below
 - GVCF index files (`input_vcf_indexes`)

 While the GVS workflow has been tested with 100,000 single sample GVCF files as input, only datasets of up to 10,000 files are being used for beta testing.